kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 Check the laptop has internet access.
 (Is it connected to a WiFi network or hotspot?)
 The upload process will use exponential backoff - if the connection is very slow it may update very infrequently.

 Check the CrossMgr [FTP properties][FTP].
 If the settings are correct, this is probably a problem with the internet connection.
+(It's very easy to get the FTP path wrong.)

 If the index page does not link to the current race, results may be uploaded but people won't be able to find them; [re-publish the index.html][Batch Publish].